Skip to Content

 • Take your emergency kit with you

-• Do not remain in areas under evacuation order
+• Do not remain in areas under an evacuation order

 • Follow designated evacuation routes

-• If you need to register, or require supports (shelter, food, water) visit an Emergency Social Services Site
+• If you require supports (shelter, food, water) visit an Emergency Social Services Site.
+If you do not

 Shelter-in-place

-“Shelter-in-place” refers to remaining inside your home, school, or place of work during certain emergencies.
+Shelter-in-place refers to remaining inside your home, school, or place of work during an emergency.
+In some situations, it is safer to remain where you are than to evacuate.

 • Close and lock all windows and doors